There are a range of schemes available to help people buy a home, or move up the property ladder.

 Help to Buy: Equity loan

-The Government lends you up to 20% of the cost of a new-build home.
+The Government lends first time buyers up to 20% of the cost of a new-build home.
 You need a 5% cash deposit and a 75% mortgage to make up the rest.
 You won’t be charged loan fees on the 20% loan for the first five years of owning your home.
 The equity loan scheme is available for homes up to a maximum purchase price of £600,000.
 Find out more about Help to Buy

 Shared ownership schemes (part buy/part rent) are provided through housing associations.
 You buy a share of your home (between 25% and 75% of the home’s value) and pay rent on the remaining share.
 You can buy bigger shares at a later stage when you can afford to.
 Some shared ownership properties cannot be purchased up to 100%, in rural areas for example.